danjustice2/Dan-Justice-s-Thesis/specialeopgave.md

 keywords: key1, key2

 # Introduction
-As the world grows more interconnected and digitally advanced, the implications of this digital evolution span various domains, most notably, academia.
-A significant development is the integration of artificial intelligence (AI) and machine learning (ML) technologies into academic research methodologies, presenting novel avenues for progress and breakthroughs.
-This study delves into the exploration of one such innovation, the Generative Pretrained Transformer 4 (GPT-4), a highly advanced Large Language Model (LLM) developed by OpenAI.
-In particular, we examine the capacity of GPT-4 to augment traditional qualitative research methodologies within the setting of Vejle Municipality's IT department in Denmark.
+Artificial Intelligence (AI) and Machine Learning (ML) technologies have permeated various domains of human activity, one of the most notable being academic research.
+The application of these technologies introduces novel possibilities for significant breakthroughs.
+One such innovation is the Generative Pretrained Transformer 4 (GPT-4), an advanced Large Language Model (LLM) developed by OpenAI, which offers a powerful tool for processing and analysing large volumes of text data.
+This study centres around the exploration and application of GPT-4 in the realm of qualitative research, particularly in the context of organisational behaviour within IT departments.

-In Vejle's IT department, a structured IT investment process is in place, yet challenges persist with employee compliance, leading to inefficiencies and discrepancies.
-The aim of our research is to uncover the root causes of such behaviour and propose strategies for improvement.
-A significant innovative element of our research involves leveraging GPT-4 to create affinity diagrams, capitalising on its ability to process and analyse large volumes of text data and to understand the interconnected themes within.
+Situated within the setting of Vejle Municipality's IT department in Denmark, this study investigates GPT-4's potential in augmenting traditional qualitative research methodologies.
+Despite having a structured IT investment process, Vejle's IT department grapples with issues related to employee compliance, which have led to inefficiencies and discrepancies.
+This research aims to uncover the root causes behind such non-compliance and proposes strategies for improvement, using GPT-4 as a tool for deep analysis and insightful understanding of the complexities involved.
+A key innovative element of our research lies in leveraging GPT-4 to create affinity diagrams, capitalising on its superior capability to process and synthesise vast amounts of text data, and identify interconnected themes within.

 Digital technology's rapid evolution continues to intersect with various spheres of human life, transforming traditional practices and forging new paradigms.
 This transformative trend is vividly visible within academia, where AI and ML advancements present unparalleled possibilities.
-This study, therefore, probes one such possibility—the integration of GPT, represented by GPT-4, into ethnographic studies.
+This study, therefore, probes one such possibility—the integration of GPT, represented by GPT-4, into qualitative studies.

 We investigate this potential within the unique setting of Vejle municipality, Denmark, a local government that serves a vibrant community of 120,000 residents [@vejlekommuneVejleKommuneRunder2022].
 Despite the establishment of a robust IT investment process, the department faces inconsistencies in employee adherence, leading to inefficiencies.
 Our study aims to understand why this is the case, and how to formulate strategies that enhance compliance.